|Kayak||Amazon Rating||Price||Length x Width||Weight||Capacity||Warranty|

 Last but not least, customers complained that the carrying handles and foot braces might break easily.

-Is this the best fishing kayak out there on the market?
+Is this the No. 1 kayak out there on the market?
 No!
 But it's still good value for the money and best suited for fishing enthusiasts who would like to go on a fishing trip every once in a while.
 Keep in mind: You won't be too overwhelmed by the quality of this kayak.

 The Excursion Sit-In Fishing Kayak is one of KL Industrie's efforts to offer the best kayaks available on the market.
 It's 12 feet long and weighs around 40 pounds and has been constructed to hold the weight of 250 pounds.
 The high-density polyethylene used for the kayak's construction makes it sturdy and durable.
 A deluxe adjustable seat and a large open cockpit for easy entry and exit are just two of the many features which come with the kayak.

-hen reviewing kayaks, looking at their individual construction is key in order to separate the good kayaks from the bad kayaks.
+hen reviewing kayaks, looking at their individual construction is key in order to separate the good from the bad.
 In this case, the construction is solid thanks to the use of high density UV-rays protective polyethylene.

 In addition to that, the hull design of this kayak is well balanced and incredible in terms of tracking and handling.
 Both factors add up to the kayak's good overall stability, which makes it suitable for fishing novices.
 Make sure to check out all of the other features: